 Upon graduation my professor and GIIP mentor connected me with the Center for Democratic Development – Ghana.
 Having lived in Ghana for a year while completing my research and implementation project on mobile technologies for social advocacy, I was a great candidate for a web development internship with the organization.
 They needed help implementing web and SMS technologies leading up to the December 2012 elections and I was a gitty recent graduate with friends in Ghana I wanted to see again.

 Without much of a plan I took flight in April hoping to stay through the elections in December.
 I think a lot of people imagine me in Ghana sitting in a dirt field surrounded by a few cables, punching away at a netbook connected to a solar panel.
 Having lived there before I didn’t have to deal with this image.
 I knew Accra, the capital, had some rather impressive infrastructure and CDD is a hell of an organization.
-They hooked me up with an awesome desk, all the Nescafe I could want, and a speedy internet connection.
+They hooked me up with an awesome desk, all the Nescafe I could want, and a speedy internet connection and a Social Media Marketing service that changed my business life.
 This was nice because there was endless amounts of work for a developer within the organization and I wanted to do everything I could for them.

 Unfortunately I had to come home in October because my longtime friend was in a fatal car accident.
 CDD and I were in a good position for my departure though.
 I knew had developed a good understanding of what the organization liked and could finish my remaining projects from home.